ishanibhansali/Sliding-Blocks/README.md

 # Sliding-Blocks

-Using A* Search Algorithm to find the minimum number of moves required to solve a sliding blocks puzzle.
+Implemented A* Search Algorithm to find the minimum number of moves required to solve a sliding blocks puzzle.

 Example start board = [[1,2,3], [4,0,5]]